2003 Cricket World Cup: Teams and squads

 Fourteen teams played in the 2003 World Cup, the largest number of teams to play in a Cricket World Cup at the time.
 The 10 Test playing nations automatically qualified for the tournament including the recently appointed member Bangladesh, while Kenya also qualified automatically due to their full One Day International status.
 The other three spots were filled by the top three teams in the 2001 ICC Trophy in Canada, which served as a qualifying tournament.
 These teams were, respectively, the Netherlands who won the ICC Trophy, Canada and Namibia.
 This was Namibia's World Cup debut, while the Netherlands and Canada were both appearing in the tournament for the second time, having previously appeared in 1996 and 1979 respectively.

 The format used in the 1999 World Cup was retained, with the 14 teams divided into two groups of seven, and the top three from each group qualifying for the Super Sixes stage, carrying forward the results they had achieved against other qualifiers from their group.
 The top four teams in the Super Sixes qualified for the semi-finals, and the winners of those matches contested the final.

 Host cities and venues

+Match officials

+Six match referees and 19 umpires were selected to stand in the tournament.

-Group stage
+Pool stage

 The top three teams from each pool qualify for the next stage, carrying forward the points already scored against fellow qualifiers, plus a quarter of the points scored against the teams that failed to qualify.